How to Handle Transpositions in Your Opening Repertoire

 Key takeaways

-- Audit by FEN, not names, to spot duplicate positions and merge lines.
+- Audit by FEN, not opening names, to spot duplicate positions and merge lines.

 - Build systems that reach shared structures from multiple first moves.